dev-nexy/umbrella-dota2-toolkit/README.md

 ## ⚠️ Disclaimer

-This project is intended for **educational, testing, and UI customization purposes only**.
+This project is shared for interface customization, user-side enhancements, and experimentation.
-Usage may be restricted under the EULA of the original software.
-Use responsibly and at your own risk.
+Please ensure your usage complies with the terms of the original software.
+The authors are not responsible for how the content is applied — use thoughtfully and respectfully.

 ---